-The holidays are around the corner, which means now’s the time to try holiday-themed marketing campaigns that show the festive and personal side of your practice.
-It’s important to create timely content to bring more patients to your practice or keep you top-of-mind as your patients book appointments in the new year.
+The holidays are around the corner, which means now’s the time to try holiday marketing campaigns that show the festive and personal side of your practice.
+It’s important to create timely holiday marketing content to bring more patients to your practice or keep you top-of-mind as your patients book appointments in the new year.

-Holiday marketing for doctors can be as simple as putting a seasonal touch on some tried-and-true marketing strategies.
-Check this list of ideas once — or twice! — to help you create fun, attention-getting holiday healthcare marketing campaigns this season.
+Holiday marketing ideas for doctors can be as simple as putting a seasonal touch on some tried-and-true marketing strategies.
+Check this list of holiday marketing ideas once — or twice! — to help you create fun, attention-getting holiday healthcare marketing campaigns this season.

-When it comes to digital content, consumers can’t get enough of video.
+When it comes to digital marketing content, consumers can’t get enough of video.
 According to HubSpot, 54 percent of people want to see more video content from businesses.
-Videos allow you to showcase your personality, and the holidays are a great time to send your patients a warm, heartfelt message.
+Video marketing allows you to showcase your personality, and the holidays are a great time to send your patients a warm, heartfelt message.
 Just set up a digital camera or use your mobile phone.

 Video marketing is great holiday marketing for doctors because it helps build your relationships with patients, and can also bring more patients through the door.
 According to Wyzowl, 83 percent of marketers believe video gives them a good return on investment.